YouNow/younow.github.io/policy/en/terms.md

 To learn more about how YouNow protects Your personal information, please refer to the YouNow [Privacy Policy](https://www.younow.com/policy/en/privacy), which is incorporated by and made a part of these Terms of Use.

 ## 16. ASSIGNMENT
 YouNow may assign this Agreement to its successors, licensees, and affiliates.
+However, because the subject matter hereof is personal to You and Your Content, you may not assign this Agreement to any person or entity without YouNow’s prior written consent.

 ## 17. **DISPUTE RESOLUTION**
 YOU HEREBY WAIVE ALL RIGHTS TO PURSUE IN A COURT OF LAW ANY ACTION OR PROCEEDING INSTITUTED IN CONNECTION WITH THE SERVICE OR THESE TERMS OF USE.